 LGIM's voting and engagement activities are driven by ESG professionals and its assessment of the requirements in these areas seeks to achieve the best outcome for all its clients.
-LGIM's voting policies are reviewed annually via stakeholder round table events and take into account feedback from its clients received at regular meetings and/or ad-hoc comments or enquiries.
+LGIM's voting policies are reviewed annually via stakeholder round table events and take into account feedback from its clients.